h2020-westlife-eu/bt2eic/README.virtualbox.txt

 #Creating the vagrant box ------------------------------------------------

-# The course is designed to run on a machine with 8G of RAM.
-# If you need to reduce this, edit this line of the Vagrantfile:
-#   vb.memory = "8192"

 #All packages are set to be installed on a vagrant box that needs to be created first.
 #To create it please do the following:

-cd ml-for-cheminformatics-course
 vagrant up
 # this takes several minutes